Halliburton Company [HAL] – Why is it on the decline. A Focus on Fundamental Analysis?

 Halliburton Company [NYSE:HAL]: Analyst Rating and Earnings

-Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on 04/27/2020.
+Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on 04/27/2020.

 Fundamental Analysis of Halliburton Company [HAL]